jaskaran1031/jaskaran1031.github.io/index.md

 Feb 20119- Nov 2019
 :    **AB Computer Hardware Store**; Sales Representive

-SUpport customers in any way possbile and help them with what they are looking for.
+Support customers in any way possbile and help them with what they are looking for.
 Also provide infomration about different products and features.
 Also assess damage on customers poducts as well as helping out with repairs.

 Technical Experience
 --------------------